PRINTR3D/formide-client/README.md

 - Download a zipped version of the repository (see 'version')
 - Make sure you have sqlite3, node.js npm and a daemon service installed
-- Run node printspot-core/index.js
-- Run node printspot-interface/SELECTED_INTERFACE/index.js
+- Run node start.js --interface=nectar
 - Go to your browser (localhost:1336 for dev, localhost:80 for production)

-To keep the apps running, it is suggested to use a node.js daemon tool like supervisor or forever.
-A start and stop script will be published soon!
+Additionally, when you want to run in simulated qclient mode or dev mode, add --sim and --dev to the node start.js command.

-## Channels
+## Available channels
-### General
-* handshake
-* typeof
-* auth

-### Dashboard
+### Dashboard (both online and local via websockets)
 * dashboard_push_printer_gcode
 * dashboard_push_printer_home
 * dashboard_push_printer_jog